 (Don’t miss: Our complete guide to jungle trekking in Cambodia.
 You’ve gotta go!) →

-The Climbodia Discovery Tour qualifies as one of my favourite tours ever, so naturally it’s my number one recommendation of things to do in Kampot!
+The Climbodia Discovery Tour qualifies as one of my favourite tours ever, so naturally it’s my number one recommendation!
 The tour is a great way for beginners to become comfortable rock climbing.
 It’s challenging enough to slide you out of your comfort zone, while being safe enough to guarantee you’ll have a great time.

 (Don’t miss: Read my full review of the Climbodia Discovery Tour) →

-The lazy Kampot River is one of Kampot’s great attractions.
-When you visit Kampot, you must leave at least one day just to lie around at a riverside resort, enjoying the view and jumping in for the occasional cooling swim.
+The lazy Kampot River is one of the city’s great attractions.
+When you visit, you must leave at least one day just to lie around at a riverside resort, enjoying the view and jumping in for the occasional cooling swim.

-While there is no real Kampot beach, we highly recommend Sabay Beach Resort as the perfect place to tick “chillin’ by the Kampot River” off your list of Kampot things to do.
+While there is no real Kampot beach, we highly recommend Sabay Beach Resort as the perfect place to tick “chillin’ by the river” off your list.

-I didn’t spend enough time in Kampot on my recent trip to fit in a SUP tour on the Kampot River — and I totally regret missing out.
+I didn’t spend enough time in Kampot on my recent trip to fit in a SUP tour — and I totally regret missing out.
 You shouldn’t make the same mistake.

 Try their 2.5 hour SUP lesson and tour, or take a half-day tour through the mangroves, hidden coves, and a local fishing village.
 They also have several multi-day tours which sound like an amazing way to see a different side of Cambodia.